alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 ### Talks And Speakers

 We cannot be more satisfied with the talks for this year.
-You can see the scores given by attendants in the [schedule](http://2017.jsday.es/#schedule).
+You can see the scores given by attendees in the [schedule](http://2017.jsday.es/#schedule).
 Average score is around 4.5,
 while in 2015 it was 3.5.